I have hearing loss

 What type of hearing loss do you have?

 This type of loss is caused by a blockage in the outer or middle ear.
 Hearing aids will have to increase the loudness to force sound through this blockage to the inner ear and this may cause the sound to become distorted and unclear.
 Baha® bone conduction implants are an established, effective and long-term solution for conductive hearing loss.
-The Baha Solution converts sound to vibrations that are sent to the inner ear through the bone, bypassing any blockage in the outer or middle ear.
+The Baha solution converts sound to vibrations that are sent to the inner ear through the bone, bypassing any blockage in the outer or middle ear.
 This is a natural way of hearing and much of the sound you hear every day, like your own voice, is heard partly via the same phenomenon.
-You may get a clearer sound with less distortion compared to a hearing aid, as the Baha System bypasses the blockage in the outer or middle ear.
+You may get a clearer sound with less distortion compared to a hearing aid, as the Baha solution bypasses the blockage in the outer or middle ear.

 Sensorineural hearing loss in both ears